SmartMeshFoundation/Photon-Monitoring/Photon Monitoring Service.md

  Alice  close the payment channel.

 #### 7. Photon Monitoring Service waits till half past settletimeout, then update BalanceProof on behalf of delegator.
-After our delegator disconnected, if Alice has closed the payment channel, SM Service will monitor the closing events and wait half past the settletimeout, then it will update `BalanceProof` on behalf of the delegator.
+After our delegator disconnected, if Alice has closed the payment channel, PM Service will monitor the closing events and wait half past the settletimeout, then it will update `BalanceProof` on behalf of the delegator.
 In this phase, we can query delegation status via API below.

 **Via API below :**
 `GET /tx/<delegater_address>/<channel_address>`